On the Internal Topological Structure of Plane Regions: Backgrounds

-A connected set $U$ is called a \emph{connected component} of an open set $A$ if $U$ is a maximally connected subset of $A$.
+A subset $A$ of a topological space $(X,\mathcal{T})$ is \emph{connected} if for any two disjoint open sets $U,V$ such that $A\subseteq U\cup V$ we have either $U\cap A$ or $V\cap A$ is empty.
+A connected set $U$ is called a \emph{connected component} of $A$ if $U$ is a maximally connected subset of $A$.
 Two different connected components are clearly disjoint.

-A mapping $f:X\rightarrow Y$ between two topological spaces is \emph{continuous} if and only if, for every open set $U\subset Y$, the inverse image $f^{-1}(U)=\{x\in X: f(x)\in U\}$ is open in $X$.
-A bijective mapping $f$ between two topological spaces is a \emph{homeomorphism} if both $f$ and its inverse mapping $f^{-1}$ are continuous.
+A map $f:X\rightarrow Y$ between two topological spaces is \emph{continuous} iff, for every open set $U\subset Y$, the inverse image $f^{-1}(U)=\{x\in X: f(x)\in U\}$ is open in $X$.
+A bijective map $f$ between two topological spaces is a \emph{homeomorphism} if both $f$ and its inverse map $f^{-1}$ are continuous.
+A \emph{path} from a point $P$ to a point $Q$ in $X$ is a continuous map $f$ from the unit interval $[0,1]$ (with the usual topology) to $X$ with $f(0)=P$ and $f(1)=Q$.
+A subset $U$ of $X$ is \emph{path-connected} if there is a path joining any two points in $U$.